hughobrien/psu-constitution/PSU-Constitution-2014-v2-Schedules.md

-Schedules
+# Schedules

-Schedule I Membership rights
+1. Membership rights

-22

-Schedule II Election Regulations
+2. Election Regulations

-Schedule III Meeting Regulations
+3. Meeting Regulations

-Schedule IV Council and Executive Job descriptions and

-terms of office
+4. Council and Executive Job descriptions and terms of office

-Schedule V PSU Motion to C&S
+5. PSU Motion to C&S

-Schedule VI Memorandum of Understanding
+6. Memorandum of Understanding

-Schedule VII Commission of Arbitration
+7. Commission of Arbitration

-Schedule VIII Publications
+8. Publications

-Schedule I: Membership Rights
+## Schedule 1: Membership Rights

-1. Only full members shall have voting rights as prescribed in Schedule I.
+1. Only full members shall have voting rights as prescribed in Schedule 1.

 2. Only full members on the date of polling shall be entitled to stand for election to the position of President.

 3. Members running for election to the Executive must be full members of the Union on the date of election

 4. The Executive reserves the right to verify postgraduate status at the University before continuing representation of any individual.

-23

-Schedule II: Election Regulations
+# Schedule 2: Election Regulations

 This schedule outlines what to do for all referenda and elections and for all positions in the union.
 It also outlines the procedures to follow if a vacancy occurs in any position.